 Later, the unused pilot was re-edited into The Menagerie Part 1 & 2 (Season 1, Episode 11 & 12).
 Thankfully, the original pilot has survived and we all can judge with our own eyes the pros & cons of the first voyage of the spaceship Enterprise.
 My first impression is of disbelief.
 This “reject” is not only quite good, but also provides viewers with a fascinating window into a cultural phenomenon in its infancy.

-It’s a remarkable production (for TV), clearly indebted to MGM’s 1956 classic Forbidden Planet.
+It’s a remarkable production (for TV), clearly indebted to the classic Forbidden Planet (1956).
 It’s interesting, gutsy, and quite visionary — from a mixed-gender and mixed-race crew to the innovative sets and visual effects, this show is a trailblazer in every sense of the word.
 In the tradition of Tolkien, Roddenberry managed to create a universe from the ground up, not an easy task by any means.
 Unlike modern science fiction shows, the emphasis is on story and characters.
 The visuals enhance rather than distract from the storyline and the characterizations.

-The network vehemently objected to the character of Number One (Majel Barrett) — they couldn’t accept a cold-blooded woman in command so Roddenberry relented.
-He also got rid of John Hoyt, who plays the ship’s doctor (he’s a bit too old).
+The network vehemently objected to the character of Number One (Majel “Mrs. Roddenberry” Barrett) — they couldn’t accept a cold-blooded woman in command so Roddenberry relented.
+He also got rid of John Hoyt (Grampa in TV’s Gimme a Break!), who plays the ship’s doctor (he’s a bit too old).
 But Roddenberry would not let go of Spock, which executives found unappealing.
 He insisted that an alien aboard the ship was needed in order to remind viewers that this was a science fiction show.
-The characters of Uhura, Chekov, Scotty, Zulu and McCoy are sorely missed though.
-With Susan Oliver, and Jon Lormer.

 However, most of the things that Trekkies love about the show are here.
 Composer Alexander Courage’s memorable theme helps establish an atmosphere of adventure and wonder.
 The costumes and production design suffered little changes.